Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 What did you talk about?
 What did you learn about each other?

-"We had the best conversation about our future while watching the sunset" is a note that unlocks decades of memory.
+"We had the best conversation about our future while watching the sunset" unlocks decades of memory.

 Things That Went Wrong